abdelrahman-t/death-by-acid/README.md

 "The attacker successfully exploited a flaw in the code which allows transfers between Flexcoin users.
 By sending thousands of simultaneous requests, the attacker was able to "move" coins from one user account to another until the sending account was overdrawn, before balances were updated."

-So was the use of *NoSQL* really the issue and was ACID the solution?
+So was the use of *NoSQL* really the issue and was ACID the solution 🤭?

 ## Synopsis